 - Will payers influence the uptake of pipeline psoriasis drugs?
-If so, will this be based purely on cost and benefit of biosimilars, or do KOLs expect payers to look more closely at the data and allow patients to gain access to more effective treatments? [
+Patient access to biologics for psoriasis is far from adequate, argue KOLs, so what can payers do to improve things?
+Focus purely on costs and promote biosimilars, or look more closely at the data and allow patients to gain access to more effective treatments?

 - What have KOLs asked for from future treatments for psoriasis?
 Would KOLs prefer drugs that demonstrate long-term safety and disease remission, ones that allow for dosage flexibility and personalisation of treatment, or ones that are effective on the skin as well as joints?

 - Does the psoriasis treatment landscape have a differentiation problem?
 With so many treatment options becoming available, what are KOLs most concerned about when it comes to treatment decisions?
 And what can pharma companies do to support these decisions?